 What advice would you give current Olin students?

-Did the pandemic influence your thinking about global business or your career?
+How has the pandemic influenced your thinking about doing business locally or globally—or your career?

 So many businesses and industries were disrupted by the pandemic and the airline industry was no exception.
 Demand for air travel disappeared, which posed a very unique experience for me and my team as we needed to look after the financial health of JetBlue.